Kamps Innovative Pallet Services Logo

 The EPD for Wood Pallets is a breakthrough moment in our industry as it quantifies the environmental impact of the wooden pallet – from cradle to grave.

-Before we can start unpacking the results and what it means for our industry and customers, it is important to appreciate the history of the EPD and give some background information on the documents published first.
+Before we can start unpacking the results and what they mean for our industry and customers, it is important to appreciate the history of the EPD and give some background information on the documents published first.

 What is an EPD?